python-trio/trio/README.rst

      it's a problem in general for any kind of async cleanup: how do you set a timeout on the cancellation handling?

-   - add assert_yields tests to test_io and everywhere else

    - Python 3.7 wishlist items:

      - __iterclose__